 85th Legislative Session

-The regular 85th Texas Legislative Session ended May 29, 2017.
-During the session, lawmakers worked hard to improve the state’s child welfare system, adopting several bills focused on young Texans in foster care.
+During the 85th Texas Legislative Session, lawmakers worked hard to improve the state’s child welfare system, adopting several bills focused on young Texans in foster care.
 While there is still more work to be done to ensure kids in the state’s care receive the support and services they need to thrive, a solid foundation has been set for improved outcomes for children and youth.
 We hope to build on these successes moving forward.

 Texas CASA has compiled important information and resources to help CASA program staff, volunteer advocates, and other interested parties understand these recent legislative changes and their impact on CASA.
 All of these resources and more can be accessed through our 85th Session Legislative Outcomes page.